monitoring

 Meaning

-When running on a heterogeneous cluster, a cluster with nodes of different architectures, the DataImportCronTemplates (DICTs; also known as golden images), in the hyperconverged cluster operator (HCO) should be annotated with the ssp.kubevirt.io/dict.architectures annotation, where the value is the list of the architectures supported by the image, that is defined in each DICT.
+When running on a heterogeneous cluster, the DataImportCronTemplate objects (DICTs; also known as golden images) in the hyperconverged cluster operator (HCO) must be annotated with the ssp.kubevirt.io/dict.architectures annotation, where the value is the list of the architectures supported by the image that is defined in each DICT.

-For pre-defined DICTs, this annotation is already set, but for custom DICTs (user defined DICTs), this annotation must be set by the user in the HyperConverged custom resource (CR).
+For pre-defined DICTs, this annotation is already set.
+For custom DICTs (user-defined DICTs), this annotation must be set by the user in the HyperConverged custom resource (CR).

-For each DICT, if the annotation does not include any architecture that is supported by the cluster (which mean, there is no node in the cluster with the architectures listed in the DICT annotation), Then HCO will trigger the HCOGoldenImageWithNoSupportedArchitecture alert for this specific DICT.
+For each DICT, if the annotation does not include any architecture that is supported by the cluster (which means that there is no node in the cluster with the architectures listed in the DICT annotation), HCO triggers the HCOGoldenImageWithNoSupportedArchitecture alert for this specific DICT.

-Note: This alert is only triggered, if the enableMultiArchBootImageImport feature gate is enabled in the HyperConverged CR.
+Note: This only triggers if the enableMultiArchBootImageImport feature gate is enabled in the HyperConverged CR.

 Impact

-When this alert is triggered, it means that the DICT is not supported by any of the nodes in the cluster.
-HCO will not populate the SSP CR with this DICT, and so this golden image will not be available for use in the cluster.
+This alert triggers when the DICT is not supported by any of the nodes in the cluster.
+HCO will not populate the SSP CR with this DICT, and this golden image will not be available for use in the cluster.

 Diagnosis